Chambers's Encyclopaedia: Newnes era

 Subsequent reports from the publishers, Newnes, confirmed that the work was a great success, with sales requiring regular reprinting; this allowed for considerable revision of the work.
 By the 1961 revised edition, several million words had been revised or replaced and over half the total pages had been reset or changed in some way.
 The encyclopaedia was regarded as such a scholarly achievement that Mrs Law was made an OBE for her efforts.
 She retired in 1963.

-Unlike other encyclopedias of the time, Chambers's Encyclopaedia forwent annual revision and attempted to publish new editions at roughly five-year intervals.
+Unlike other encyclopaedias of the time, Chambers's Encyclopaedia forwent annual revision and attempted to publish new editions at roughly five-year intervals.
 A new edition was published in 1955 and another at the turn of the next decade.

 Pergamon era

 The Encyclopaedia was acquired by Pergamon Press in 1966, the same year as the next edition was published.
 Despite its publication date, information within the set was not up to date beyond 1963.
-A revised printing was made in 1973 and the encyclopedia went out of print in 1979.
+A revised printing was made in 1973 and the encyclopaedia went out of print in 1979.

 The final edition included 12,600 pages, 28,000 articles, and 14.5 million words.
 The articles averaged slightly more than 500 words, or half a page, each.
 There were 4,500 illustrations, mostly in black and white and 416 maps.
 3,000 contributors were listed in the final volume and all but the briefest articles were signed.
 There were 10,000 cross references and an index of 225,000 entries.